romanfarooq/TodoApp-ReactNative/README.md

-# TODO APP -- Raect Native
+# TODO APP -- React Native

 ## Description
 This is a simple todo app built with React-Native implemented with Mern Stack.